ControlSystemStudio/phoebus/docs/README.md

 ( cd phoebus/doc; make clean html )
 ```

-When then building the Phoebus UI product, it will incude the document tree
+When then building the Phoebus UI product, it will include the document tree
 as online help accessible via the `Help` menu.